ditachev/Dext-Task/README.md

 2 public subnets to host the load balancer

-2 private subnets to host the web servers
+2 private subnets to host the web servers(due to problems while developing the solution the web servers are currently in the public subnets)

 2 database subnets which create a database subnet group that the RDS instance uses to create multi-AZ database